 - Your investment is subject to concentration risks.
 The TLT invests in U.S. Treasury bonds that are all obligations of the United States.
 As a result, the TLT is concentrated in the performance of bonds issued by a single issuer that have the same general tenor and terms.
 Although your investment in the Notes will not result in the ownership or other direct interest in the U.S. Treasury bonds held by the TLT, the return on your investment in the Notes will be subject to certain risks similar to those associated with direct investment in a U.S. Treasury bonds.
-This increases the risk that any downgrade of the credit ratings of the U.S. government from its current ratings, any increase in risk perceived by the market that the U.S. Treasury and default on its obligations (whether for credit or legislative process reasons), any actual default by the U.S. Treasury on its obligations or any other market events that create a decrease in demand for U.S. Treasury bonds would significantly adversely affect the TLT and may adversely affect your return on the Notes. - The performance of the TLT may not correlate with the performance of its underlying index as well as the net asset value per share or unit of the TLT, especially during periods of market volatility.
+This increases the risk that any downgrade of the credit ratings of the U.S. government from its current ratings, any increase in risk perceived by the market that the U.S. Treasury may default on its obligations (whether for credit or legislative process reasons), any actual default by the U.S. Treasury on its obligations or any other market events that create a decrease in demand for U.S. Treasury bonds would significantly adversely affect the TLT and may adversely affect your return on the Notes. - The performance of the TLT may not correlate with the performance of its underlying index as well as the net asset value per share or unit of the TLT, especially during periods of market volatility.
 The performance of the TLT and that of its underlying index generally will vary due to, for example, transaction costs, management fees, certain corporate actions, and timing variances.
 Moreover, it is also possible that the performance of the TLT may not fully replicate or may, in certain circumstances, diverge significantly from the performance of its underlying index.
-This could be due to, for example, the TLT not holding all or substantially all of the underlying assets included in its underlying index and/or holding assets that are not included in its underlying index, the temporary unavailability of certain securities in the secondary market, the performance of any derivative instruments held by the TLT, differences in trading hours between the TLT (or the underlying assets held by the TLT) and its underlying index, or other circumstances.
+This could be due to, for example, the TLT not holding all or substantially all of the underlying assets included in its underlying index, and/or holding assets that are not included in its underlying index, the temporary unavailability of certain securities in the secondary market, the performance of any derivative instruments held by the TLT, differences in trading hours between the TLT (or the underlying assets held by the TLT) and its underlying index, or other circumstances.
 This variation in performance is called the "tracking error," and, at times, the tracking error may be significant.
 In addition, because the shares or units of the TLT are traded on a securities exchange and are subject to market supply and investor demand, the market price of one share or unit of the TLT may differ from its net asset value per share or unit; shares or units of the TLT may trade at, above, or below its net asset value per share or unit.
-During periods of market volatility, securities held by the TLT may be unavailable in the secondary market, market participants may be unable to calculate accurately the net asset value per share or unit of the TLT.
+During periods of market volatility, securities held by the TLT may be unavailable in the secondary market, market participants may be unable to calculate accurately the net asset value per share or unit of the TLT and the liquidity of the TLT may be adversely affected.
+Market volatility may also disrupt the ability of market participants to trade shares or units of the TLT.
 Further, market volatility may adversely affect, sometimes materially, the prices at which market participants are willing to buy and sell shares or units of the TLT.
-As a result, under these circumstances, the market value of shares or units of the TLT may vary substantially form the net asset value per share or unit of the TLT.
+As a result, under these circumstances, the market value of shares or units of the TLT may substantially from the net asset value per share or unit of the TLT.